SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 <p>You can think of it as a relationship journey, characterized by a first encounter, a gradual but deepening knowledge of each other and satisfaction in each other, and culminating in a growing commitment.</p>
 </details>

-## Strive to Excel at Both 'Rented' and 'Owned'
+## Considering 'Rented' and 'Owned' Platforms

-You'll also have to consider the roles of "rented" and "owned" platforms.
-If you want to win at digital you'll need to excel at both, but your investment emphasis should be on your "owned" platforms.
+You'll also want to consider the roles of "rented" and "owned" platforms.
+Does your business need both?

+Be careful here: While it's common to believe that every single business needs a website and social media, there are no "one-size-fits-all" answers.
+There are successful small businesses that say they've derived zero value from social media.
+And success in social media can be notoriously difficult to measure.

+For most businesses, your investment emphasis will be on your "owned" platforms.

+But again, there are exceptions.
+Consider the business consultant I met who's never had a website and whose entire career has been created by word-of-mouth.

 ### What Are "Owned" Platforms?